Securing Azure Functions

 Connection strings and other credentials stored in application settings gives all of the functions in the function app the same set of permissions in the associated resource.
 Consider minimizing the number of functions with access to specific credentials by moving functions that don't use those credentials to a separate function app.
 You can always use techniques such as function chaining to pass data between functions in different function apps.

-A managed identity from Azure Active Directory (Azure AD) allows your app to easily access other Azure AD-protected resources such as Azure Key Vault.
+A managed identity from Microsoft Entra ID allows your app to easily access other Microsoft Entra protected resources such as Azure Key Vault.
 The identity is managed by the Azure platform and does not require you to provision or rotate any secrets.
-For more about managed identities in Azure AD, see Managed identities for Azure resources.
+For more about managed identities in Microsoft Entra ID, see Managed identities for Azure resources.

 Your application can be granted two types of identities: